Graviton-Code-Editor/Graviton-App/BUILDING.md

 There are 2 different branches:
 * Master: daily source (default).
 * Stable: this doesn't mean it's ready to be released as stable build , but it doesn't have that many bugs, it's more stable overall.
+* 1.3.0: it refers to the old Graviton source code.

 ## 2 - Installing the dependencies